Taming the Knight's Tour: Minimizing Turns and Crossings: Approximation Ratios

-\begin{proof} Each edge cell is one turn.
-Further, each of the $m-k$ non-clean cells have a leg that ends in a turn inside the crown.
+\begin{proof} Each of the $m$ edge cells is one turn.
+Each of the $m-k$ non-clean cells have a leg that ends in a turn inside the crown.
 This turn may be because it collided with the leg of another edge cell in the crown.
 Thus, there is at least one turn for each two non-clean edge cells. \end{proof}

-To obtain the lower bound, we show that there is only a constant number of clean cells inside a crown.

 \begin{lemma} Let $a,b$ be two cells along the left edge of the board, with $a$ above $b$.
 There are at most 122 clean cells inside $\mbox{crown}(a,b)$. \end{lemma}